 - Unincorporated community groups with at least 21 members who are registered to vote within the Wychavon district

 - A neighbourhood forum, set up in accordance with section 61F of the Town and Country Planning Act 1990

 We will not accept nominations from any other bodies.

 How to make a nomination

-If you want to nominate an asset of community value please fill in our nomination form.
+If you want to nominate an asset of community value please fill in our document nomination form (182 KB) .
 The form has three main sections covering: your organisation, the asset you wish to nominate and why you believe the asset is of community value.
-Please read our guidance notes before you start filling in the form.
+Please read our document guidance notes (192 KB) before you start filling in the form.